 → The young (= young people)…

-- With the names of certain countries:
+- The is used with the names of certain countries:

 → The United States